-As a result, many companies now hire independent contractors for specific, discrete tasks and projects instead of finding more expensive full-time employees.
+As a result, many companies now hire independent contractors with strong personal brands for specific, discrete tasks and projects instead of finding more expensive full-time employees.
 Without knowing about this labor market change, distinguishing between contractors and employees can pose a challenge.

 To understand the nuances between employees and contractors from a tax (e.g., 1099 vs W-2, payroll taxes, etc.) and cost perspective (i.e., compensation and benefits paid), as well as other important differences (e.g., company control), this post will walk through the differences between these two working relationships.

 A Form W-2 reports an employee’s year-end amount of compensation paid, taxes withheld, and requisite pay information needed to file federal and state tax returns.
 The form includes a host of information including payroll taxes withheld, pre-tax benefits (e.g., 401k contributions, HSA contributions), etc.

 An employer must submit this form to the IRS and provide copies for the employee to complete a tax return.